 2009 – Rauno Zubko took over the mixed and female groups.
 Katrin continued with younger women.

-2012 – Pääsuke had female group (two staff), younger female group, younger mixed group and mixed group.
+2012 – Pääsuke had female group (two staff, second staff was established 2011), younger female group, younger mixed group and mixed group.
 At the same time Anli Soosaar started teaching a childrens group in Viimsi School.

 2012 – Folk Dance Society Pääsuke officially chose Rauno Zubko to be the artistic director with a goal to expand the society even more.

-Our dancers have performed in many foreign countries: Spain, Sweden, Germany, Greece, Hungary, Turkey, Portugal, Finland and Russia.
+Our dancers have performed in many foreign countries: Spain, Sweden, Germany, Greece, Hungary, Turkey, Portugal, Finland, Russia and Poland.